 1. Deploying the kickstand

-My wife had some issues deploying the kickstand by herself while still wearing the pack which I didn’t really notice myself, most likely due to my longer arms.
+My wife had some issues deploying the kickstand by herself while still wearing the pack which I didn’t really notice myself, most likely due to my long arms.

 2. Raincover not included